cybrox/Genginx/README.md

 ## Please note:
-*This script is a pure fun project.
+**This script is a pure fun project.
-Though it works, you may only use this for small projects or quick setups since it is not made to handel complicated nesting structures or even file inherits.
+Though it works, you may only use this for small projects or quick setups since it is not made to handle complex nesting structures or even file inherits.
-It's nice for a quick setup though.*
+It's nice for a fast start though.**

 ## So, what is this?
 Well, this is a simple ruby script for lazy admins.